 From its earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
 This work continues today.
 In addition, large sums are given to national and local charities.

-Masonic charity is exercised at every level: individual Lodges make gifts and give aid to their own communities and every Province also gives large sums of money to regional causes.
-Nationally, our efforts are channeled through four main charity organisations:
+Masonic charity is exercised at every level: individual lodges make gifts and give aid to their own communities and every Province also gives large sums of money to regional causes.
+Nationally, our efforts are channeled through the Masonic Charitable Foundation – formerly The Freemasons' Grand Charity, Royal Masonic Trust for Girls and Boys, Royal Masonic Benevolent Institution and Masonic Samaritan Fund.

 Masonic Charitable Foundation